← All posts

 What Integration Actually Looks Like

 An integrated campaign is not a list of channels with a shared logo.
 It is a single buyer journey with each channel doing a specific job inside it.
 Paid media buys attention at the top.
 Organic search captures intent in the middle.
 Social proof and retargeting close the loop at the bottom.
-Every asset, every keyword, every creative is built against a documented map of how your buyer actually moves from stranger to customer.
+Every asset, keyword, and creative is built against a documented map of how your buyer moves from stranger to customer.

 The simplest test: can you draw your customer journey on a single sheet of paper and label which channel touches them at each step?
 If the answer is no, your channels are not integrated.
 They are coexisting.
+And the second test is just as telling: can each channel owner explain what the channel before them and after them is doing for the same buyer?
+If the paid manager has no idea what content the organic team is publishing this month, and the social lead cannot name the offer the ads are running, you have five people optimizing five different things and calling it one campaign.

 How Channels Actually Compound